 - User-friendly and convenient

-- Too many clicks required by the user
+- Too many clicks are required by the user

 7. Credit card checkout form